understanding-the-connected-home/book/17 Network models for the connected home.md

 # Network models for the connected home

 How do we handle connectivity in the connected home?
-This is not just a question of networking standards and protocols but also one of architecture: Which network model - or more concretely, which logical network topology[^1] - is the best fit?
+This is not just a question of networking standards and protocols but also one of architecture: Which network model - or more concretely, which logical network topology - is the best fit?

 ## Network models are models of control